Michael-J-Wagner/Cybersecurity-Project-1_ELK-Stack/mike-README.md

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._

-- Create an Ansible playbook that installs Docker and configures an ELK container.
 - Run the playbook to launch the container.
-- Navigate to the ELK server’s GUI to view Filebeat installation instructions.
-- Create a Filebeat configuration file.
 - Create an Ansible playbook that copies this configuration file to the DVWA VMs and then installs Filebeat.
 - Run the playbook to install Filebeat.
 - Confirm that the ELK Stack is receiving logs.